kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes/README.md

     ImageURI = "https://azurestacktemplate.blob.core.windows.net/azurestacktemplate-public-container/Ubuntu1604-201711072.vhd"
     OSType = "Linux"

-	e) You also need to download Custom Script for Linux, 2.0.3 from marketplace.
+	e) You also need to download Custom Script for Linux, 2.0.3 from the marketplace.

 2) Ensure that you have a valid subscription in your AzureStack enviroment.
 $tenantSubscriptionId = "4a4be501-4cb1-431b-a55d-b700ccfc3edd"